 The case arose after the city of Dallas passed an ordinance that created teens-only dance halls.
 The ordinance limited these dance halls to teens between fourteen and eighteen years of age as well as their hours of operation.

-Skating rink owner alleges age restrictions violates association rights
+Skating rink owner alleged age restrictions violated First Amendment rights

 The owner of a skating rink and a dance hall challenged the ordinance’s establishment of hours of operation and age restrictions in state court, alleging violations of the First Amendment and of the equal protection and due process clauses of the Fourteenth Amendment.